ryanbrooks99/dayplanner/README.md

 # Work Day Planner
-# For this assignment, we have created a work day planner using jquery.
+# For this assignment, we have created a work day planner using Bootstrap and jQuery.